WarrenWeckesser/ufunclab/README.md

 The unit tests require [pytest](https://docs.pytest.org/).

-The test suite is run with Python versions 3.9 to 3.12, with several recent releases of NumPy up to but not including NumPy 2.0.
+The test suite is run with Python versions 3.9 to 3.12 and with several recent releases of NumPy, including NumPy 2.0.

-*NumPy 2.0 is not yet supported!*

 Links to reference material related to NumPy's C API for ufuncs and gufuncs are given [below](#resources).